Writer Profiles M–O

 DS Maolalai has received eleven nominations for Best of the Net and seven for the Pushcart Prize.
 His poetry has been released in three collections, Love is Breaking Plates in the Garden (Encircle Press, 2016), Sad Havoc Among the Birds (Turas Press, 2019) and Noble Rot (Turas Press, 2022).

-Picture of margie marek
+Picture of David Marek

 margie marek